Use your bin to dispose of rubbish that cannot be recycled.

-You should only use your household waste bin to dispose of rubbish which cannot be recycled - such as plastic bags and food waste.
+You should only use your household waste bin to dispose of rubbish which cannot be recycled - such as plastic bags, plastic packaging and food waste.

 Your bin is collected fortnightly.
 To make sure your rubbish is collected: